|

 P260

 From Pauline's collection.
 Pre-1939.
 Flapper half doll.
 Striking flapper lady half doll dressed in Senorita costume with yellow flat-brimmed, Spanish-style hat, blue earrings, black top and colorful, red-fringed shawl.
-Hands on hips, she looks like she is about to break out in a lively, happy Fandango, the most famous, traditional dance of Spain.
+Hands on hips, she looks like she is about to break out into a lively, happy Fandango, the most famous, traditional dance of Spain.
 Colorful flapper lady to add to your collection.

 Maker: Fasold & Stauch, Germany.